General Dentist vs Family Dentist: What’s the Difference?

 Dentists who practice family dentistry work with patients of all ages; whether your child’s first tooth erupted or your grandfather needs a new crown, a family dentist can help.
 Family dentists like Dr. Bass are particularly interested in building long-term relationships with their patients.
 Because they offer services for your whole family, you can take care of appointments for yourself, your children, and your senior family members at one location.

-Family dentists must complete three to four years of undergraduate education plus four years of dental school to be awarded a DDS (doctorate of dental surgery) or DMD (doctorate of dental medicine) degree.
+Family dentists must complete three to four years of undergraduate education plus four years of dental school to be awarded a DDS (Doctor of Dental Surgery) or DMD (Doctor of Dental Medicine) degree.

 Cartoon illustration of a smiling white tooth surrounded by blue and pink swirls to symbolize knowledge.